 top of page

-There’s been a rash of shiny new AI tools popping up all over LinkedIn and the wider internet, each one claiming to be the next great “AI Executive Assistant.”
-You’ve probably seen the ads: slick graphics, a smug headline about “replacing your assistant,” and copy that reads as though it was written by someone who’s never spent five minutes in the real world of C-suites.
+There’s been a surge of shiny new AI tools appearing on LinkedIn and across the internet.
+Each one claims to be the next great “AI Executive Assistant.”
+You’ve likely seen the ads: slick graphics, a smug headline about “replacing your assistant,” and copy that seems as if it was penned by someone who’s never spent five minutes in the real world of C-suites.

-And here’s the kicker—most of these ads are clearly written by men who haven’t got the faintest idea what an Executive Assistant actually does.
-To them, an EA is a glorified diary manager.
-A glorified note-taker.
-Someone who answers emails and books flights.
-In other words: tasks that AI can indeed do, in a limited and error-prone fashion.
+Here’s the kicker—most of these ads are clearly crafted by individuals who lack a fundamental understanding of what an Executive Assistant (EA) truly does.
+To them, an EA is merely a glorified diary manager, a note-taker, or someone who answers emails and books flights.
+In other words, they focus on tasks that AI can perform, albeit in a limited and error-prone manner.

 But here’s the problem: that’s about 5% of the actual role.

-An Executive Assistant isn’t just an admin bot with a smile.
-They’re a gatekeeper, a strategist, a trusted confidant, a political operator, and—let’s be blunt—the person who often saves executives from their own worst instincts.
-They’re the one who knows which board member secretly hates being in meetings before 10am, which client needs a softer touch, which department is on the brink of revolt, and which “urgent” issue is really just noise.
+An Executive Assistant is not just an admin bot with a smile.
+They are a gatekeeper, a strategist, a trusted confidant, and a political operator.
+Let’s be blunt: they often save executives from their own worst instincts.
+They know which board member secretly dislikes early meetings, which client requires a softer touch, which department is on the brink of revolt, and which “urgent” issue is merely noise.

 Show me an AI tool that can do *that*, and I’ll eat my digital diary.